foam-framework/foam2/src/foam/box/README.md

 The `get()` method returns a stub class for the input class.
-Stub class instances have a `delegate` property that should be set to a box that accepts RPC messages over the unerlying class's interface.
+Stub class instances have a `delegate` property that should be set to a box that accepts RPC messages over the underlying class's interface.

 The dual to a stub class is a `SkeletonBox`.
 Such a box accepts RPC messages and replies with RPC return messages when the underlying method has a